hasija/BipedalWalker/README.md

 We will be using OpenAI gym, a toolkit for reinforcement learning.
 It also gives some standard set of environments.
 See [env](https://gym.openai.com/envs/)

-Setup is really painful and may not even work in local systems.
-Rather to simplify the reporducibility, use the Google Colab file.